 Once the need for research is confirmed the next step should be to assess whether we have the expertise and capacity to deliver the project in-house.
-If it is concluded that external support will be required initial informal investigations should be undertaken to scope out potential suppliers.

-Regardless of whether research is commissioned or undertaken internally all projects should be underpinned by a research brief.
-The core components of this are detailed in the project approval checklist.
-For externally commissioned projects this brief should be used to provide the basis for the research specification issued to prospective contractors.
+Regardless of whether research is commissioned or undertaken internally all projects should be underpinned by a completed Project Planning Template.
+For externally commissioned projects this project plan should be used to provide the core components of the Statement of Requirements issued to prospective contractors.

-The project brief is a key document that will guide the delivery of each project.
-It should clearly articulate the aims and objectives of the research and specify the required outputs and time-scales, thereby providing a framework for resolving any potential difficulties that may arise during the course of the work programme.
+The project planning template is a key document that will guide the delivery of each project.
+It should clearly articulate the aims and objectives of the research and specify the required outputs and timescales, thereby providing a framework for resolving any potential difficulties that may arise during the course of the work programme.